 You cannot use a garnishment hearing to challenge why the judgment was entered.
 If you think the judgment should not have been entered against you (for example, if you were never served with the original lawsuit), you must address the judgment itself:

-- Motion to Set Aside Judgment: This is a formal request asking the judge to undo the judgment against you.
+This is a formal request asking the judge to undo the judgment against you.
 If the judge agrees, the judgment is removed, and the case reopens.
 This gives you a new chance to defend yourself and explain to the court why you don't owe the money.
-A judge will usually only do this for specific reasons, such as:
+A judge will usually only do this for specific reasons.
+See the court’s Motion to Set Aside Judgment page for more information about the process and forms.

-- Motion to Delay Enforcement: Filing a Motion to Set Aside takes time to be processed by the court.
+Filing a Motion to Set Aside takes time to be processed by the court.
 If you want the court to pause the garnishment right away while the judge decides whether to cancel the judgment, you should also file this motion.
+See our page Motion to Delay (Stay) Enforcement of a Judgment for more information about the process and forms.

 An appeal is a formal request for a higher court to review your case.
 An appeal is not a motion.
 It is a different legal process that you use if you believe the judge made a specific legal mistake during your case.